axshaw/projectGreenhouse/README.md

 projectGreenhouse
 =================

-Monitoring and automation of my greenhouse
+Monitoring and automation of my greenhouse.

-This project is approaching MVP and uses the following technology
+This project is at very very early alpha stage.
+Most of the features are yet to be implemented.

+The following technology is required.

 Raspberry Pi
 Ardunio